Rabobank weighs bids for asset manager Robeco

 | LONDON/NEW YORK

-LONDON/NEW YORK Dutch bank Rabobank RABN.UL is weighing three offers for its asset management arm Robeco, facing a choice between bids to split the 2 billion euro-plus (1.6 billion pounds) business or sell it in one piece, people familiar with the situation said.
+LONDON/NEW YORK Dutch bank Rabobank is weighing three offers for its asset management arm Robeco, facing a choice between bids to split the 2 billion euro-plus business or sell it in one piece, people familiar with the situation said.

-The Netherlands' largest retail bank received bids from a private equity consortium of Advent International and CVC CVC.UL, and from Japanese financial services group Orix (8591.T) for the asset management unit.
+The Netherlands' largest retail bank received bids from a private equity consortium of Advent International and CVC , and from Japanese financial services group Orix (8591.T) for the asset management unit.

 Rabobank is in talks with various bidders and is evaluating the offers, one of the people said.